 Gluten is a protein present in three grains — rye, wheat and barley.
-As your teeth sink into a warm bagel or squishy bread, you are experiencing the soft texture that gluten adds to foods (x).
-This protein is in dozens of products, including pasta and cereals.
+As your teeth sink into a warm bagel or squishy bread, you experience the soft texture that gluten adds to foods. (x) This protein is in dozens of products, including pasta and cereals.

 You may have heard about a friend avoiding gluten as part of a diet trend.
-For others, this becomes a way of life due to celiac disease or non-celiac gluten sensitivity.
+For others, this becomes a way of life because of celiac disease or non-celiac gluten sensitivity.
 These are three separate reasons for eliminating gluten.
 But what can you eat?
 And what should you avoid?